alperiox/bookbot/README.md

 # bookbot

-a project that reads the given PDF file and uses a neural network to generate text that looks like from the book.
+a project that reads the given file and uses a neural network to generate text that looks like from the book.

-the built-in neural network is a MLP network that's built with pure pytorch (from scratch) along with batch normalization layer and Kaiming initialization.
+the built-in neural network is an MLP network that's built with pure Pytorch (from scratch) along with batch normalization layer and Kaiming initialization.

 Thanks to Andrej Karpathy for his great course on deep learning.

+Available file types as of the moment:

+- PDF
+- TXT

 ## Usage